 For instance, if a person fills out a form to collect data, the digital form can only present options that are valid.
 Since this is not always possible, validation at the ingest stage for the values is recommended.

 Fact-checking is testing a value within a single record.
 When it comes to big data, we need to test the attributes of the set we have.

 The set may include data from a certain timeframe, from a given operational system, an output of an ETL process, or a model.
 Whatever its origin, it has characteristics as a set that we would like to verify.

 - Data is expected to come from a given distribution.

-- Average, variance, or median value is expected to be within a given range in high probability.
+- The average, variance, or median value is expected to be within a given range with high probability.

 Statistical tests still require you to know what to expect, but your expectation now has a different form:

 - Is the probability that this data comes from this distribution high enough?